 Yes, I am an ethical vegan.

 What does that mean?
 Being an ethical vegan goes way beyond the food that is eaten.
 You avoid animal suffering at all costs.
-So for example, besides the food I don’t eat, I don’t wear leather, silk, wool, feather stuffed clothes, I don’t use products tested on animals, I don’t visit zoos, circuses, safaris or anything that includes animal exploitation.
+So for example, besides the food I don’t eat, I don’t wear leather, silk, wool, feather feather-stuffed clothes, I don’t use products tested on animals, I don’t visit zoos, circuses, safaris or anything that includes animal exploitation.

-I would lie if I tell you it’s easy.
+I would lie if I told you it’s easy.
 It’s quite frustrating sometimes not buying a pair of shoes that I really like because they are made of leather.
 But that doesn’t mean I will buy them.

 Nowadays, lots of companies started their ‘vegan range’ but it’s still far from where it should be.